 When considering your options, it helps to get a look at the big picture.
 Here’s a snapshot of student loan debt in the United States today.

-- Age group with the highest rate of student loan debt: Adults ages 18 to 29 (34% have student loan debt)
+- Age group with the most student loan debt by percentage:18- to 29-year-olds (34% have student loan debt)

 National average of student loan debt in the United States

-More than half (69%) of seniors who graduated with a four-year degree in 2019 had student loan debt, owing an average of $32,731, according to the National Conference of State Legislatures.
-However, there are nuances to that average amount.
+More than half (65%) of college-educated adults have student loan debt, owing an average of $39,351.
+However, there are nuances to that amount.

 Research from The Brookings Institution shows that the 6% of borrowers who owe more than $100,000 in student loan debt — including the 2% owing more than $200,000 — account for a third of all outstanding student loan debt.